 People sometimes forget that the dominance of talking pictures coincided with the start of the Great Depression.
 Studios released their last silents in 1929 and the same year the economy collapsed.
 The taste of the American public changed too.
 No more flappers, please.
 No more lusty sheiks.

 Harold Lloyd had a good voice and it suited his go-getting college boy character.
-But he was not as successful in talkies (though he still did have hits) because that kind of character did not sit as well with audiences undergoing the Great Depression.
-(One could also argue that Lloyd’s age– he was in his late thirties when sound arrived– made his college kid persona less suitable.)
+He had hits but he was playing a 1920s character in a 1930s world.
+(One could also argue that Lloyd’s age– he was in his late thirties when sound arrived– also made his college kid persona less suitable.)

 John Gilbert’s demise can be blamed on studio in-fighting and alcoholism but also on the fact that the romantic melodramas he specialized in simply did not work as talking pictures.
 Colleen Moore’s flapper pictures died with the twenties.
 She had been trying to make the jump to serious drama but it didn’t quite pan out and, anyway, she was losing interest in films.
 She retired but remained an active and successful businesswoman.

 7. Their personal lives interfered with their careers

-Clara Bow endured the double-whammy of the death of the flapper genre and the nasty rumors circulated about her by a bitter former friend.
+Clara Bow endured the double-whammy of the decline of the flapper genre and the nasty rumors circulated about her by a bitter former friend.
 She quit the movies but it wasn’t because of her working class accent.
 (Tales of her “Noo Yawk” accent, as well as those of the Talmadge sisters, are greatly exaggerated.
 And, no, New York accents were not banned and not everyone had to speak in a “Mid-Atlantic accent.
 Did you miss the entire generation of gangster actors?)

 Marriage (or lack thereof) was another issue that damaged careers.
 William Haines transitioned to sound but was cut off from his contract when he refused to enter into a so-called lavender marriage.
 Pola Negri and Mae Murray both received disastrous career interference from their husbands, two brothers in the “Marrying” Mdivani family.
 (The Mdivanis were Georgian “royalty” who specialized in marrying into the Hollywood elite and spending their spouse’s fortunes.)